-- (d) For the purposes of this section, the following definitions shall apply: - (1) "Evidence-based program" means a program that is based on scientific evidence demonstrating that the program model is effective.
-An evidence-based program shall be reviewed on site and compared to program model standards by the model developer or the developer's designee at least every five years to ensure that the program continues to maintain fidelity with the program model.
-The program model shall have had demonstrated and replicated significant and sustained positive outcomes that have been in one or more well-designed and rigorous randomized controlled research designs, and the evaluation results shall have been published in a peer-reviewed journal. - (2) "Evidence-based home visiting program" means a program or initiative that does all of the following: - (A) Meets, on or before April 1, 2015, the United States Department of Health and Human Services Maternal, Infant, and Early Childhood Home Visiting (MIECHV) criteria, as described in Section 511(d)(3)(A)(i)(l) of Title V of the Social Security Act (42 U.S.C.
+(1) "Evidence-based program" means a program that is based 1 on scientific evidence demonstrating that the program model is effective.
+An evidence-based program shall be reviewed on site 4 and compared to program model standards by the model developer 5 or the developer's designee at least every five years to ensure that the program continues to maintain fidelity with the program model.
+6 7 The program model shall have had demonstrated and replicated significant and sustained positive outcomes that have been in one or more well-designed and rigorous randomized controlled research 10 designs, and the evaluation results shall have been published in a peer-reviewed journal.
+11

+- (2) "Evidence-based home visiting program" means a program or initiative that does all of the following: - (A) Meets, on or before April 1, 2015, the United States Department of Health and Human Services Maternal, Infant, and Early Childhood Home Visiting (MIECHV) criteria, as described in Section 511(d)(3)(A)(i)(l) of Title V of the Social Security Act (42 U.S.C.
 Sec.
-711). - (B) Contains home visiting as a primary service delivery strategy by providers satisfying home visiting program requirements to provide services to families with a pregnant or parenting woman who is eligible for medical assistance. - (C) Offers services on a voluntary basis to pregnant women, expectant fathers, and parents and caregivers of children from prenatal to five years of age. - (D) Targets participant outcomes that include all of the following: - (i) Improved maternal and child health. - 37 (ii) Prevention of child injuries, child abuse or maltreatment, 38 and reduction of emergency department visits. - (iii) Improvements in school readiness and achievement. - (iv) Reduction in crime or domestic violence.
+711). - (B) Contains home visiting as a primary service delivery strategy by providers satisfying home visiting program requirements to provide services to families with a pregnant or parenting woman who is eligible for medical assistance. - (C) Offers services on a voluntary basis to pregnant women, expectant fathers, and parents and caregivers of children from prenatal to five years of age. - (D) Targets participant outcomes that include all of the following: - (i) Improved maternal and child health. - (ii) Prevention of child injuries, child abuse or maltreatment, and reduction of emergency department visits. - (iii) Improvements in school readiness and achievement. - (iv) Reduction in crime or domestic violence. - 33 (v) Improvements in family economic self-sufficiency. - (vi) Improvements in coordination of, and referrals to, othercommunity resources and support. - 36 (vii) Improvements in parenting skills related to child 37 development.